dougeby/IntuneDocs/InTuneDocs/GetStarted/network-infrastructure-requirements-for-microsoft-intune.md

 To manage computers that are behind firewalls and proxy servers, you must set up firewalls and proxy servers to allow communications for Intune.

 ## Requirements for firewalls, ports, and domains
-Managed devices require configurations that let **All Users** access various services through firewalls.
+Managed devices require configurations that let **All Users** access services through firewalls.

 The following table lists the ports and services that the Intune client accesses.